aloisdg/SharpResume/README.md

 * Reference's property "reference" is renamed "Comment".
 * All *Date are called * and I change their type from `string` to `DateTime`.
   * Award's Date keeps his name.

+## Feature Done v0.2.1

+_soon ..._

+## Bug Reports & Feature Requests

+You can help by reporting bugs, suggesting features, reviewing feature specifications or just by sharing your opinion.

+Use [GitHub Issues](https://github.com/aloisdg/SharpResume/issues) for all of that.

+## Contributing

+1. Fork the project.
+2. Create a branch for your new feature.
+3. Write tests.
+4. Write code to make the tests pass.
+5. Submit a pull request.

+All pull requests are welcome !

+## License

+SharpResume uses the MIT license.
+See LICENSE for more details.